View Cheryl Lummer's Obituary on fairborndailyherald.com and share memories

 She is preceded in death by her father, Jimmie B. Lummer and step-sister, Phyllis Hurley.

-Memorial service will be held at 11:00AM at United Methodist Church, 100 County Club Drive, Xenia, Ohio 45385.
+Memorial service will be held at 11:00AM, June 3, 2019 at Faith Community United Methodist Church, 100 County Club Drive, Xenia, Ohio 45385.
 Visitation will follow the service.

-Memorial contributions may be made to United Methodist Church in Cheryl's memory.
+Memorial contributions may be made to Faith Community United Methodist Church in Cheryl's memory.

 Condolences to Cheryl's family may be made to: www.powerskell.com